sejvlpet/tiny_prolog_interpreter/README.md

 ### Tests
 To see more test, please check tests/main_test.py file.

+You can run them from repository root using:
+- python -m tests.main_test

 ### Rule and facts syntax
 Please check the tests/test_files to see example of syntax for rules and facts.
 Syntax is based on Prolog, but is slightly simplified.
 Also please note that for simplicity, negative numbers are not supported.